-A certain portion of the Portfolio's assets may be held as reserves, typically invested in repurchase agreements or shares of a money market mutual fund.
+A certain portion of the Portfolio's assets may be held in reserves, typically invested in shares of a money market mutual fund.
 The reserve position provides flexibility in meeting redemptions, paying expenses and managing cash flows into the Portfolio.
-In addition, when the Investment Manager determines that adverse market conditions exist, the Portfolio may adopt a temporary defensive position and invest some or all of its assets in money market instruments.
+In addition, when the Investment Manager determines that adverse market conditions exist, the Portfolio may adopt a temporary defensive position and invest some or all of its assets in money market mutual funds and/or money market instruments.
 In pursuing a temporary defensive strategy, the Portfolio may forgo potentially more profitable investment strategies and, as a result, may not achieve its stated investment objective.